GeorgianF/Grace-P4-CI/README.md

 The restaurant is a fine dining restaurant located in the heart of Chicago.
 The restaurant overlooks Cloud Gate, one of the most beautiful landmarks in Chicago.
 Located here since 1998, it underwent a full-scale renovation and redesign in the summer of 2017.
+It presents to the user the products available and sets an expectation of the dishes that will be served.
+It allows the user to make/edit/delete a reservation and also send a form with details of an event, that will be sent to the restaurant admin and it can be afterwards transformed into a reservation.

 [Deployed site](https://grace-restaurant-p4-ci.herokuapp.com/)